Track mileage automatically

 Get started

-Grey fleet policy: Template and a practical guide for UK employers
+Grey fleet policy: Template and practical guide for UK employers

 As long as only a few employees occasionally claim mileage, grey fleet management can feel manageable.
 But as your organisation grows, informal processes quickly become unclear, inconsistent, and harder to oversee.

-A grey fleet policy isn’t just about compliance.
-It’s about defining ownership, setting expectations, and putting structure in place before small gaps turn into operational risk.
+A grey fleet policy defines ownership, sets expectations, and establishes structure.
+That way, you avoid small gaps turning into operational risk.

 This guide is for UK HR, operations, and finance teams responsible for managing business travel who want a clear, workable grey fleet policy that people actually follow.